-The C^{++} free-store management operators new and delete are relatively expensive to use.
-Section 12.3 discusses how a general-purpose memory manager can be implemented.
-The problem is that free-store routines must be capable of handling requests to and from free store with no particular pattern, as well as requests of vastly different sizes.

-Most compilers today provide reasonable implementations for their free-store operators.
-However, the requirement that free-store managers be able to handle any pattern of new/delete operations makes them inefficient compared to what might be implemented for more controlled patterns of memory access.
+The new operator is relatively expensive to use.
+Garbage collection is also expensive.
+Section 12.3 discusses how general-purpose memory managers are implemented.
+The expense comes from the fact that free-store routines must be capable of handling requests to and from free store with no particular pattern, as well as memory requests of vastly different sizes.
+This, combined with unpredictable freeing of space by the garbage collector, makes them inefficient compared to what might be implemented for more controlled patterns of memory access.

-The conditions under which list nodes are created and deleted in a linked list implementation allow the Link class programmer to provide simple but efficient memory management routines in place of the system-level free-store operators.
-Instead of making repeated calls to new and delete, the Link class can handle its own freelist.
+List nodes are created and deleted in a linked list implementation in a way that allows the Link class programmer to provide simple but efficient memory management routines.
+Instead of making repeated calls to new, the Link class can handle its own freelist.
 A freelist holds those list nodes that are not currently being used.
 When a node is deleted from a linked list, it is placed at the head of the freelist.
 When a new element is to be added to a linked list, the freelist is checked to see if a list node is available.
 If so, the node is taken from the freelist.
 If the freelist is empty, the standard new operator must then be called.

 Freelists are particularly useful for linked lists that periodically grow and then shrink.
 The freelist will never grow larger than the largest size yet reached by the linked list.
 Requests for new nodes (after the list has shrunk) can be handled by the freelist.
+Another good opportunity to use a freelist occurs when a program uses multiple lists.
+So long as they do not all grow and shrink together, the free list can let link nodes move between the lists.